November 24, 2021

 An 18K gold Tiffany & Co. monogrammed cane is also available.
 The gold handle has a “CC” monogram and is hinged.
 When opened, a compartment is exposed that houses a 14k gold retractable pencil engraved with the initials “ECP” and connected to the cane with a small gold chain.

 These various handsome canes offer interesting and novel carvings to the antique collector or gentleperson of means.

-Many Remington cane guns have been seriously damaged or destroyed due to carelessness and abuse, Burka wrote, so this is a great chance to get a well-cared for percussion or rimfire cane gun.
+Many Remington cane guns have been seriously damaged or destroyed due to carelessness and abuse, Burka wrote, so this is a great chance to find a well-cared for percussion or rimfire cane gun for sale.
 These oddities and the number of variations on offer make them a rare opportunity for a collector, from the coral-finished rimfire cane gun to the ball and claw handle percussion cane gun.
 These unique weapons offer a historic bridge from percussion to rimfire guns and are remarkably fine pieces.